FreeRADIUS/wiki.freeradius.org/radiusd-X.md

     Listening on auth address 127.0.0.1 port 18120 bound to server inner-tunnel Listening on proxy address * port 39556
     Listening on proxy address :: port 52609

+And we finally get to this line.

     Ready to process requests

+Once this has been printed, the debug output changes to packet processing.

+Note that if *nothing* is ever printed after this line, then the server is not receiving any packets.
+No amount of changing the server configuration will solve that problem.
+Instead, you must fix the firewall, SeLinux configuration, network routing, etc. so that the OS delivers RADIUS packets to the server.

+## Packet Processing

+Each line (or most of them) of the packet processing output starts with a request number, e.g. `(0)`.
+This number lets you track debug messages which are all for one packet.
+Messages from different packets may be inter-mingled, due to threading or proxying.
+Prefixing the messages with a number allows the messages to be easily differentiated.

+### Receiving a packet

+The first message for a packet tells you what type of packet was received, what it's RADIUS ID is, and the source / destination IP / port information.

     (0) Received Access-Request Id 104 from 127.0.0.1:33278 to 127.0.0.1:1812 length 73

+After that, it prints out all of the attributes which were received in the packet.

     (0)   User-Name = "bob"
     (0)   User-Password = "wrongpassword"
     (0)   NAS-IP-Address = 127.0.1.1
     (0)   NAS-Port = 0
     (0)   Message-Authenticator = 0x3d27116b37323e4f629b4e8217fc25c8

+Note that if an attribute is not printed here, then *it does not exist*.
+If you need the packet to contain an attribute, then you must **fix the NAS** so that the NAS sends the attribute.

+Once the packet is received, it is run through the various processing sections of the server.
+For Access-Request packets, these are `authorize`, `authenticate`, and `post-auth`.

     (0) # Executing section authorize from file /opt/fr30x/etc/raddb/sites-enabled/default
     (0)   authorize {

+The `authorize` section contains a number of modules, along with unlang keywords like `if`, `update`, etc.

+Each module prints out what it is doing, and why.
+For example, the `suffix` module here is looking for `User-Name` attributes which contain `user@domain`.

     (0) suffix: Checking for suffix after "@"
     (0) suffix: No '@' in User-Name = "bob", looking up realm NULL (0) suffix: No such realm "NULL"

+The server core then prints out the "return code" of the module.
+See `man unlang` for a deeper explanation of return codes.

     (0)     [suffix] = noop
     (0)     [files] = noop

+The `authorize` section also has a return code.

     (0)   } # authorize = noop

+In this case, the user is unknown, so they will be rejected.

     (0) ERROR: No Auth-Type found: rejecting the user via Post-Auth-Type = Reject (0) Failed to authenticate the user

+The packet is processed through the `Post-Auth-Type REJECT` section

     (0) Using Post-Auth-Type Reject
     (0) # Executing group from file /opt/fr30x/etc/raddb/sites-enabled/default
     (0)   Post-Auth-Type REJECT {

+That section contains more modules and unlang statements.

+Here, the `attr_filter` module is removing attributes which are forbidden from appearing in an Access-Reject packet.

     (0) attr_filter.access_reject: EXPAND %{User-Name}
     (0) attr_filter.access_reject:    --> bob
     (0) attr_filter.access_reject: Matched entry DEFAULT at line 11